csning1998/on-premise-gitlab-deployment/README.md

         podman compose up --build
         ```

-    3. After creating the Container, you only need to run the container to perform operations:
+    3. After creating the Container, it only need to run the container to perform operations:

         ```shell
         podman compose up -d
         ```

     4. Currently, the default setting is `DEBIAN_FRONTEND=noninteractive`.
-If you need to make any modifications and check inside the container, you can execute
+Execute the following command if the modidication or examine inside the container is necessary:

         ```shell
         podman exec -it iac-controller-base bash